mdsalem17/ai-notebooks/README.md

 If you are unable to load one of the notebook in this repository, please copy then paste its link in [nbviewer](https://nbviewer.org/).

+## Warning
+To clone this repository, please use (git-lfs)[https://git-lfs.github.com/] in order to retrieve files that exceed 100MB.

 ## License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](./LICENSE) file.